bisqq/Adaze-Game/README.md

 # Adaze

 I had this idea to make a maze game based on music.
 So the player would input a song of there choice, which then I would used to implement into an audio visualizer.
 To prevent anyone from cheating I made the exact cubes that were playing the frequencies rise as the player got closer to it.
-Although the plugin in Unreal Engine to this day is still in beta, I have looked around and seen some people package the game which works fine.
+Although the plugin in Unreal Engine to this day is still in beta, I have looked around and seen some people package a game with the plug-in and it seemed to work fine.
 So based on that I will be coming back to work on this project.

 https://user-images.githubusercontent.com/29154540/158494663-492dd5f9-b0d6-4bdd-9d37-f71e014c1b51.mp4